Skip to content

 Comfortable single vision at distance and near depends on accurate alignment, adequate vergence reserves, and flexible accommodation.
 Even small deviations from expected ranges can drive headaches, near blur, loss of place, and task avoidance despite 20/20 acuity.
 A structured binocular vision workup reduces remakes, explains symptoms that do not match refraction alone, and helps patients understand why treatment can involve more than a new glasses prescription.

-Core findings such as cover test phorias, near point of convergence, base-in and base-out vergence ranges, vergence facility, NRA and PRA, AC/A ratio, MEM, accommodative amplitude, and accommodative facility form the backbone of a binocular vision evaluation.
+Core findings such as cover test phorias, near point of convergence (NPC), base-in and base-out vergence ranges, vergence facility (12 BO/3 BI), NRA and PRA, AC/A ratio, MEM retinoscopy, accommodative amplitude (Hofstetter's formula), and accommodative facility (±2.00 D flippers) form the backbone of a binocular vision evaluation.
 The Vergence and Accommodative Norms tables on this page consolidate expected ranges so you can quickly identify results that fall outside age-appropriate values and decide when prism, lens design changes, or vision therapy may be appropriate.

 Convergence insufficiency often presents with a receded near point of convergence, reduced base-out reserves, and reduced vergence facility, commonly paired with near fatigue and reading avoidance.
 Convergence excess is more likely when near esophoria and a high AC/A ratio respond to plus lenses or therapy.
 Fusional vergence dysfunction can show normal alignment with poor reserves or facility, leading to intermittent blur and headaches.
 Consider vertical deviations when symptoms persist despite horizontal treatment, and screen for traumatic brain injury when new complaints begin without an obvious refractive change.